-Meniscus tears are frequently the result of traumatic injuries and can occur during high-risk sports, including soccer, tennis and basketball.
+Acute meniscus tears are frequently the result of traumatic injuries and can occur during high-risk sports, including soccer, tennis and basketball.
 Typically, injuries mechanisms involve aggressive movements in which the knee twists or rotates during pivoting, kneeling, or squatting.

 Types of meniscus tears